Outforia Quicktake: Key Takeaways:

 One notable feature of these macaques is their tail, which measures almost the same length as their body.
 This long tail serves as a balancing tool when they leap between tree branches, helping them navigate their natural environment with ease.

-Sexual dimorphism is evident in crab-eating macaques, with males being considerably larger than females.
+Sexual dimorphism is evident in these macaques, with males being considerably larger than females.
 Males weigh between 5-9 kg (11-20 lb), while females are lighter at just 3-6 kg (6.6-13.2 lb).

 Unique Traits and Adaptations